Icon for gfsd IntelliJ IDEA

 Best practices for writing JUnit tests

-There are a few best practices for writing JUnit test cases that will help make sure that your unit tests are accurately written, efficient, and simple.
-This makes it easier to make sense of your tests and production code for others and your future self πŸ˜‰.
+A few best practices for writing JUnit test cases help create accurately written, efficient, and simple unit tests.
+This makes it easier to make sense of your tests and production code for others and your future self 😉.

 1) Keep your unit tests as small as possible